matthewjosephtaylor/mjt-thoughts/documentation/tags.md

 - @variation Distinguish different objects with the same name.
 - @version Documents the version number of an item.
 - @yields (synonyms: @yield) Document the value yielded by a generator function.

+## ApiDoc

+- @api
+- @apiDefine
+- @apiDeprecated
+- @apiDescription
+- @apiError
+- @apiErrorExample
+- @apiExample
+- @apiGroup
+- @apiHeader
+- @apiHeaderExample
+- @apiIgnore
+- @apiName
+- @apiParam
+- @apiParamExample
+- @apiPermission
+- @apiPrivate
+- @apiSampleRequest
+- @apiSuccess
+- @apiSuccessExample
+- @apiUse
+- @apiVersion

+## TypeDoc

+- @param <param name>
+- @typeParam <param name>
+- @return(s)
+- @event
+- @hidden and @ignore
+- @internal
+- @category

+## Javadoc

+- @author John Smith	Describes an author.
+Class, Interface, Enum
+- {@docRoot}	Represents the relative path to the generated document's root directory from any generated page.
+Class, Interface, Enum, Field, Method
+- @version version	Provides software version entry.
+Max one per Class or Interface.
+Class, Interface, Enum
+- @since since-text	Describes when this functionality has first existed.
+Class, Interface, Enum, Field, Method
+- @see reference	Provides a link to other element of documentation.
+Class, Interface, Enum, Field, Method
+- @param name description	Describes a method parameter.
+Method
+- @return description	Describes the return value.
+Method
+- @exception classname description
+- @throws classname description	Describes an exception that may be thrown from this method.
+Method
+- @deprecated description	Describes an outdated method.
+Class, Interface, Enum, Field, Method
+- {@inheritDoc}	Copies the description from the overridden method.
+Overriding Method	1.4.0
+- {@link reference}	Link to other symbol.
+Class, Interface, Enum, Field, Method
+- {@linkplain reference}	Identical to {@link}, except the link's label is displayed in plain text than code font.
+Class, Interface, Enum, Field, Method
+- {@value #STATIC_FIELD}	Return the value of a static field.
+Static Field	1.4.0
+- {@code literal}	Formats literal text in the code font.
+It is equivalent to <code>{@literal}</code>.
+Class, Interface, Enum, Field, Method	1.5.0
+- {@literal literal}	Denotes literal text.
+The enclosed text is interpreted as not containing HTML markup or nested javadoc tags.
+Class, Interface, Enum, Field, Method	1.5.0
+- {@serial literal}	Used in the doc comment for a default serializable field.
+Field
+- {@serialData literal}	Documents the data written by the writeObject( ) or writeExternal( ) methods.
+Field, Method
+- {@serialField literal}	Documents an ObjectStreamField component.
+Field